 The poem speaks of internal pain, a ‘Despair’, the cause of which is no physical wound; the pain cannot be described but is so real that even the physical landscape takes notice as dark, silent shadows are cast by the light.

 As the poem ends Bang and Honoré introduce the plaintive trumpet of Arve Henriksen, capturing the mood of Dickinson’s final couplet; as the sun sets on this winter afternoon, its distance from us is as great as that seen ‘On the look of Death’.
 Henriksen’s sensitive vibrato echoes that of Sylvian’s vocal.
+‘We used samples of trumpeter Arve Henriksen extensively on the second part of the song,’ explain the sound sculptors.
+‘These were taken from a live performance, resampled and improvised onto the track by Jan.’
+(2011)

 I’d been unconsciously aware of Arve’s work previously, in particular appreciating his contributions to the Nine Horses album Snow Borne Sorrow without ever realising that it was he who was playing.
 I’d also owned a copy of Cartography, his 2008 recording on ECM, since its release, but I’d mainly concentrated on the tracks featuring contributions from David Sylvian and was yet to appreciate fully what is now one of my all-time favourite albums.
+(See: ‘Before and Afterlife’.)

-When I listen to ‘A Certain Slant of Light’ on my playlist, having been immersed in the sample of Arve’s playing used by Jan Bang and Erik Honoré in the final part of the song, I like to follow it with the track ‘Ending Image’ from his 2004 album Chiaroscuro.
-The album is produced by Jan and Erik and features their sampling and electronics skills as well as the drums and percussion of Audun Kleive who appears on the Henriksen/Sylvian collaborations on Cartography.
+When I listen to ‘A Certain Slant of Light’ on my playlist, having been immersed in the sample of Arve’s playing used by Jan Bang and Erik Honoré in the final part of the song, I like to follow it with the track ‘Ending Image’ from Henriksen’s 2004 album Chiaroscuro.
+The album is produced by Jan and Erik and features their sampling and electronics skills as well as the drums and percussion of Audun Kleive who also appears on the Henriksen/Sylvian collaborations on Cartography.

 ‘A Certain Slant of Light’